typeix/typeix.github.io/docs/documentation/graphql/quick-start.md

 ---
+template: main.html
-template: main.html title: GraphQL Quick Start
+title: GraphQL - Quick Start
 ---

-# Getting started
+# Quick Start

 [GraphQL](https://graphql.org/){:target="_blank"}  is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 GraphQL combined with [TypeScript](https://www.typescriptlang.org/){:target="_blank"}